jaedyndant/MovieList/README.md

 4. **Watchlist** - Add/remove movies to save for later
 5. **Navigate** - Switch between Search and Watchlist views

-Built with modern React and cutting-edge design principles for a premium cinema experience! 🎭✨
+Built with modern React and cutting-edge design principles for a premium cinema experience.